 Setting up your sign-up process.
 Determine the best time to ask users to register or complete account setup: just after they launch your app or after they’ve found the value in using your app.

 Creating the onboarding flow.
 Use split testing to make it clear whether you need to add onboarding to your mobile app.
-If you get better engagement metrics with onboarding, then test how many onboarding screens your users will click through without leaving your app.
+If you get better mobile app engagement metrics with onboarding, then test how many onboarding screens your users will click through without leaving your app.

 Configuring push notifications.
 Examine what types of push notifications encourage users to follow a link and what notifications they ignore.